eagle-ai/eagle-ai.github.io/ambari-plugin-install.md

 Assume Eagle package has been copied and exacted under /usr/hdp/current/eagle.

-### Pre-requisites
+> ### Pre-requisites

-##### Prepare the audit log data for Eagle (For HDFS)
+#### Prepare the audit log data for Eagle (from HDFS)

-> 1. Create a Kafka topic if you have not.
+1. Create a Kafka topic if you have not.
 Here is an example command.
->

        /usr/hdp/current/kafka-broker/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sandbox_hdfs_audit_log

-> 2. Populate log data to the kafka topic, and refer to [here](/docs/importHDFSAuditLog.html) on how to do it .
+2. Populate log data to the kafka topic, and refer to [here](/docs/importHDFSAuditLog.html) on how to do it .

-###Steps
+> ### Installation Steps

 1. Start dependent services Storm, Spark, HBase & Kafka via Ambari.